SirBob01/Dynamo-Engine/README.md

 This engine is meant to simplify the application development process, automating core processes like the main loop and state handling.
 Aside from abstracting away low-level resource management, the library offers additional game development utilities.
 Below is an overview of its features:

 - A user-friendly and intuitive C++ API
-- Support for [ECS](https://en.wikipedia.org/wiki/Entity_component_system) architecture in designing game objects
+- Support for optimized [ECS](https://en.wikipedia.org/wiki/Entity_component_system) architecture in designing game objects
 - A simplified Scene management system
 - Artificial intelligence utilities including [FSM](https://en.wikipedia.org/wiki/Finite-state_machine)
 - Animating sprites, rasterizing primitives, and rendering text